-- Design and deliver a range of teaching materials on our UG and/or PGI courses including clinical classes and/or core law topics in Scots or English law, including contribution to curriculum review and enhancement, in a manner that supports a research-led and experiential approach to student learning. - 2.
+- Design and deliver a range of teaching materials at undergraduate and postgraduate levels, including contribution to curriculum review and enhancement, in a manner that supports a research-informed approach to student learning. - 2.
 Undertake student assessment and examination activities, including the provision of appropriate feedback to students. - 3.
-Supervise students as required providing direction, support and guidance. - 4.
-Engage in individual or collaborative scholarship activities, developing and producing learning materials and disseminating the results as appropriate. - Develop knowledge exchange activities by, for example, establishing educational links with, industry and influencing public policy and the professions.
+Supervise students and staff as required, providing direction, support and guidance. - 4.
+Engage in individual or collaborative scholarship activities, developing and producing learning materials and the place of useful learning